List of mixed martial artists with the most sanctioned fights

 The following list features mixed martial artists who have competed in the most bouts that were approved and regulated by a formal sanctioning body.
 This includes mixed martial arts and shoot fighting, but excludes bouts in specific forms, such as boxing, grappling, or wrestling.
 It also excludes any unregulated bouts.

+Records in the table below are as recorded by Sherdog and are current as of 19 July 2026.
+Fight totals for these competitors differ between statistical databases, since regional bouts are not recorded consistently across sources.